moinism/chotadb/README.md

   console.log('You have', total, 'unread emails.');
 });
 ````

-You can access all the records like:
+`find` will look for all the records having their `isRead` set to `false`.

+If we wanted to access all the emails, we'll call `find` without any object being to it.

 ````javascript
 Store.Emails.find().each(function(email){